matcauthon49/matcauthon49.github.io/index.md

 Hi!
 I'm a first year PhD student in the Department of Electrical Engineering and Computer Science at [Oregon State University](https://engineering.oregonstate.edu/EECS), advised by [Mike Rosulek](https://web.engr.oregonstate.edu/~rosulekm/) and [Jiayu Xu](https://sites.google.com/view/jiayux).

 My primary research interests lie in Cryptography and Theoretical Computer Science.
 Broadly speaking, I am interested in all aspects of theoretical and applied cryptography, though my work has largely been on [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation).
-I am also interested in complexity theory and applied combinatorics.
+I am also interested in complexity theory and general computer security.

 Prior to this, I completed my undergraduate degree in Math and Computer Science in 2023 at [Chennai Mathematical Institute](cmi.ac.in), where I worked with [Akshayaram Srinivasan](https://www.cs.toronto.edu/~akshayaram/) and [Chaya Ganesh](https://www.csa.iisc.ac.in/~chaya/).